 It is critical to appreciate that in Chinese Medicine, treatment for "depression" is rarely focused on the symptoms exclusively.
 Alternatively, a practitioner is looking at the factors that led to the development of "depression" - i.e. the "cause(s)".

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for depression are described in our acupuncture protocol pages - "acupuncture for depression - treatment protocols ", "acupuncture for psychiatric disorders - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing depression, this issue is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 - View EX Huatuojiaji at T5 (Sides of Spine at T5)

 .5 cun lateral to the lower border of the spinous processes of T5

 T5 influences the heart and pericardium systems - in the tam healing system the left side is more for heart issues and the right is more for pericardium issues.
 A range of psychoemotional issues, depression, anxiety, etc. as well as cardi…